darktable-org/dtdocs/content/module-reference/processing-modules/diffuse.md

 luminance masking threshold
 : useful if you want to inpaint highlights.
 For values greater than 0%, the diffusion will only happen in regions which luminance is greater than this setting.

+# workflow

+The difficulty of this module is that its results can be entirely different depending on the values set as parameters, but these have no intuitive link to everyday's life.
+Users are expected to be overwhelmed, unless they are already familiar with Fourier partial derivative equations.
+We propose here a method to get into the using without the burden of having to understand the theory.

+## starting from presets

+The provided presets have been tuned by the developer and tested on a range of pictures for typical purposes.
+The easiest way is simply to use them, and slightly tweak them:

+* when the preset effect seems too strong, decrease the number of iterations,
+* if edge artifacts appear, increase the edge sensitivity to protect edges better,
+* if debluring start catching valid blurry parts (bokeh), reduce the radius,
+* fine-tune the _sharpness_ the way you like it.

+## starting from scratch

+The default settings are entirely neutral and will do nothing to your image.
+The spirit of the module is that each order will affect the texture of the image in a particular way.

+Start tuning the first order parameters (speed and anisotropy) to get a first base.
+Then, adjust the radius.
+This will affect coarser textures (either blur or sharpen them).
+Remember the first order acts on the low-frequency of the wavelets scales and follows the direction parallel or perpendicular to the gradient of the low-frequencies.

+Then start tuning the second order parameters (speed and anisotropy).
+The second order also acts on the low-frequency of the wavelet scales but follows the direction parrallel or perpendicular to the gradient of the high-frequencies, which can either be the direction of maximal sharpness or of noise.
+This can be used to reduce noise (using the second order in diffusion mode, with positive values) when you used the first order in sharpening mode (with negative values).

+These two steps can be done zoomed-out.
+Remember that, while great care has been given to make the algorithm visual result fairly scale-invariant, the preview will be exact only when zoomed 1:1.
+In any case, anything happening at pixel level (radius < 2px) will not be visible for zoom levels lower than 50%.

+At this point, you may want to tweak the edge sensitivity to take care of edge artifacts that may happen.
+In theory, diffusing in the isophote direction ensures diffusion is contained inside edges, but this is not enough when corners and sharp convex shapes are present in the image.

+When the edge sensitivity is satisfying, usually the result is a lot softened.
+In most cases, it will be necessary, at this point, to increase the number of iterations to compensate.
+This will come at a performance cost so tread carefully with the performance/quality trade-off depending on your hardware.
+If you can't increase the number of iterations, you will have to increase the diffusing speed.

+The last remaining step is to fine-tune the third and fourth order, which take care of the high-frequencies of each wavelet scale.
+The settings there will need to be a lot more gentle than for the first and second orders, as noise can blow-up really fast.

+The third order follows the gradient or isophote direction of the low-frequency layer, so this can be used to guide the high-frequency diffusion in a direction that is more likely to be legitimate regarding real edges (and less prone to catch noise).

+The fourth order follows the gradient or isophote direction of the high-frequency layer and is more likely to catch noise.
+Diffusing on the fourth order is the best way to reduce noise without affecting sharpness too much, either as a stand-alone denoiser, or as a regularization step in a deblurring process.